 - 1 tsp Extra Virgin Olive Oil divided

 - ¼ Lemon optional for serving, cut into wedges

 - Preheat oven to 350ºF.
-Line a baking sheet with parchment paper or a silicon baking tray.
+Line a baking sheet with parchment paper or a silicon tray liner.

-- Combine walnuts, green onion, salt and Italian seasoning.
-Add the lemon juice, half of the oil, and then combine well together.
+- Combine walnuts, salt and spices.
+Stir in the lemon juice, half of the oil, and combine well.

 - Rub the remaining oil over all sides of the salmon fillets.
-Then place the salmon on the prepared baking sheet, with the skin facing down.
+Place the salmon on the prepared baking sheet, skin down.

-- Use a spoon to place the walnut mixture on top of each salmon fillet.
-Then gently press the walnut mixture down with the back of the spoon to compress it so that it stays in place.
+- Use a spoon to layer the walnut mixture on top of each fillet.
+Top each fillet with the walnut mixture, pressing firmly with the back of the spoon to ensure it stays in place.

-- Bake for 12 to 15 minutes or until the salmon is cooked through and flakes easily.
+- Bake for 12 to 15 minutes or until the salmon is cooked through and flakey.